sveraleyva/employeeTracker/README.md

 ## Experience

 Managing the querys gave me a headache, but I was happy with the result once I was done.
+Then I realized I should have read the description of the assignment more closely and worked with a .promise() function, but at that point, it was too late.
 The assignement allowed me to learn more about mySQL and put it to use.

 ## Usage